Around wine

 The basics of tasting

-Above all: Gather the right conditions
+Above all: Bring together the right conditions

 It may sound silly to recall it, but a tasting appeals to your senses and we are not all equal when it comes to it.
 Some people have sensory predispositions or have already had sensory experiences in the past (eg a perfumer) which will influence their impressions differently from yours.